Saadmaghani/FaisalBhaiAi/README.md

 4. Finishing work for today.
 Made a test.ipynb which has the rough work.
 Ive made simple NN model with 2 hidden layers (100, 50).
 Need to make training, validation, testing loops.

+>01/02/2021:
+1. Finished training, validation, testing.
+2.  need to make one model which trains with all the training data and then put it through to testing